Pathoschild/smapi-mod-dump/source/Change Professions/README.md

 Keep in mind that the secondary profession (level 10) of a skill is based on which primary profession (level 5) you picked.
 Changing a primary profession will therefore also change the secondary profession.

+# Compatibility
+* Requires SMAPI.
+* Supports multiplayer and controllers.
+* Harmony is not used.
-Compatible with Cooking Skill and Luck Skill, but changing those professions isn't yet supported.
+* Cooking Skill and Luck Skill: compatible, but changing those professions isn't yet supported.

 Nexus: https://www.nexusmods.com/stardewvalley/mods/3989/